kneyghtchartboost/articles/documentation/android/index.md

 ### Basic integration

-Integrating Chartboost takes a few easy steps.
+Integrate Chartboost in a few easy steps.
 Checkout our [Github repo](https://github.com/ChartBoost/client-examples) for a full example project.

 Use requirements:
 - Minimum API level 8 (Android OS 2.2)